markjprice/cs13net9/docs/errata/errata.md

 ```
 dotnet publish -r win10-x64 -c Release --no-self-contained -p:PublishSingleFile=true
 ```

+# Page 437 - Understanding the syntax of a regular expression

+> Thanks to **rene** in the book's Discord channel for raising this issue.

+In *Table 8.6*, the entry for `{,3}` is wrong.
+That is not a valid range and so it actually matches the exact string `{,3}`!
+To match "Up to three", you should use `{0,3}` or `{1,3}` depending on whether you want to accept zero or one as the lowest value.
+I will fix this in the 10th edition.

 # Page 650 - Testing the class libraries, Page 693 - Build a data-driven web page, Page 694 - Build web pages for functions